Simulated child pornography: Virtual child pornography

 In the Australian state of Victoria, it is illegal to publish imagery that "describes or depicts a person who is, or appears to be, a minor engaging in sexual activity or depicted in an indecent sexual manner or context".

 The allowance of virtual child pornography in the U.S. has had international consequences.
-For example, French virtual child pornography producers have moved their files to servers in the United States because of its wider free speech protection" (Eko).
+For example, French virtual child pornography producers have moved their files to servers in the United States because of its wider free speech protection.

 Cartoon images

 The hentai subgenres known as lolicon and shotacon have been the subject of much controversy regarding impact on child sexual abuse.
 Pornographic parody images of popular cartoon characters, known as Rule 34, have also been challenged around the world.
 Images depicting The Simpsons characters have been of particular concern in Australia and in the United States.

-In the Czech Republic, a study showed that rates of child sexual abuse declined following the legalization of all types of pornography.
+In the Czech Republic, a study showed that rates of "offending declined following the legalization of all types of pornography."

 In Canada, federal government committee findings of "adults who use the materials to persuade other children to engage in similar conduct" has been used to justify the prohibition of sexual depictions of children, whether their production involves child abuse or not.
 In response, the Canadian Civil Liberties Association (CCLA) argued that the fictional pornography itself is not to blame when any item could be used as a tool for grooming by child molesters, stating that "pedophiles have been known to resort to candy as well".
 The CCLA further argued that outlawing all items that could possibly be abused would be undesirable.
-On October 2005, 26-year-old Gordon Chin was the first Canadian to be convicted for possession and importation of cartoon child pornography and sentenced to prison for eighteen months.
+In October 2005, 26-year-old Gordon Chin was the first Canadian to be convicted for possession and importation of cartoon child pornography and sentenced to prison for eighteen months.